 A credential represents a user connection to an environment.
-It can be tied to a Salesforce environment or other instances such as Copado backend app if you are working with a non-Salesforce pipeline.
+It can be tied to a Salesforce environment or other instances such as a Heroku app if you are working with a non-Salesforce pipeline.

 To work with Copado, you need to create an org credential with your user in the org where Copado is installed.
 This process is required for each Copado user to perform the following actions: